roshanp3004/JavaGame/README.md

 # JavaGame
-Java project to try on Jenkins
+Java project to try on Jenkins.
+It is a simple java game regarding if number is divisible by 3 or 5.